Constraints on dark matter and astrophysics from tomographic $\gamma$-ray cross-correlations: Results

-Likewise, we find that the constraints on $\sigv$ derived in this work are competitive with those found in literature.
+Likewise, we find that the constraints on $\sigv$ derived in this work are competitive with those found in the literature.
 In Fig. \ref{fig:chanconstraints}, we present an exclusion plot for $b\bar{b}$, $\mu^{+}\mu^{-}$ and $\tau^{+}\tau^{-}$ annihilation channels where the shaded areas represent regions that can be ruled out from our 95 $\%$ limit constraints in three substructure regimes: G12, M16, and SC14.
 The constraints on $\sigv$ across all substructure models have been computed by extrapolating the halo mass down to $10^{-6}\,\,M_{\odot}$ for the sake of concurrence with constraints presented in current literature.
 We explore the effect of changing this lower bound of the mass in Appendix \ref{app:Mmin}.
-When comparing equivalent substructure models, we find that the constraints derived in this work are roughly an order of magnitude more stringent than \cite{1611.03554}, obtained from cross-correlation with weak lensing, across all three channels for M16 and SC14; however, the G12 case shows a modest difference, being only marginally stronger than their conservative (DM + Astro) and optimistic (DM only) models.
-In comparison to constraints derived via cross-correlations with galaxy catalogues, we find that our SC14 case for $b\Bar{b}$ is slightly less stringent than \cite{1506.01030} at a mass of $\sim 10\,\,{\rm GeV}$.
-This may be due to the fact that our measurements are limited by the amplitude of the detected astrophysical signal, and hence our upper bound is not determined solely by the statistical error achieved.
-Although weaker for the $b\Bar{b}$ channel, we find that the $\tau^{+}\tau^{-}$ channel in the SC14 substructure regime achieves roughly the same constraining power at a mass of $10\,\,{\rm GeV}$, with $\mu^{+}\mu^{-}$ being slightly more stringent.
-For constraints derived through DM-only models \cite{1503.05922}, we find that we can provide roughly the same constraining power across all channels.
+When comparing equivalent substructure models, we find that the constraints derived in this work are up to roughly two orders of magnitude more stringent than \cite{1611.03554}, obtained from cross-correlation with weak lensing, across all three channels for all three substructure cases.
+In particular, the G12 constraints obtained are only marginally stronger than both the conservative (DM + Astro) and optimistic (DM only) models for the $b\bar{b}$ channel.
+In comparison to constraints derived via cross-correlations with galaxy catalogues for equivalent substructure regimes, our constraints are slightly less stringent than \cite{1506.01030} by an order of magnitude at a mass of $\sim 10\,\,{\rm GeV}$.
+This may be because our measurements are limited by the amplitude of the detected astrophysical signal, and hence our upper bound is not determined solely by the statistical error achieved.
+Although weaker for the $b\Bar{b}$ channel, we find that the constraints derived in this work for both the $\tau^{+}\tau^{-}$ and $\mu^{+}\mu^{-}$ channels for equivalent substructure regimes are up to an order of magnitude more stringent than those found in \cite{1506.01030}.
+More in detail, our constraints for the $\tau^{+}\tau^{-}$ channel achieves roughly the same constraining power with only slightly tighter constraints in the mass range $10\,\,{\rm GeV} - 100\,\,{\rm GeV}$ for the SC14 substructure regime.
+For constraints derived through DM-only models \cite{1503.05922}, we find that we can provide roughly the same constraining power for the $b\bar{b}$ channel.
+We obtain roughly an order of magnitude tighter constraints for $\mu^{+}\mu^{-}$ and $\tau^{+}\tau^{-}$.